The kids seem to have only just gone back to school and already everyone’s talking about plans for October half-term.

 However, I checked EasyJet for flights last week (as I wanted to visit my family in Italy as we didn’t get the chance over the summer) and it’s the same old story: flight prices sky-rocketting during the school holidays.
 I haven’t even bothered checking accommodation as the price for five of us to fly is already too much of a barrier.
 I’m talking about an extra £800 premium just for flights on Cheesy Jet if it’s during half-term.

-Sofia is in year two at school and she’s only ever had one day off full stop (for a very short-lived vomiting bug).
+Sofia is in year two at school and she’s only ever had one day off full stop.
 I’ve never taken her out so that we can go on holiday.
 However, I am getting increasingly frustrated that travel companies are holding us to ransom.
 I still won’t take her out, not because of the fine, but a) she wouldn’t want to miss school and b) I think it can be disruptive.
-That said, I certainly understand why others would, and it seems that they are increasing number.
+That said, I certainly understand why others would.

 Coincidentally, as I was looking into extortionate flights, I was sent a press release conducted by online travel agency www.sunshine.co.uk.
 The headline stated: Half of Parents Will Take Their Kids Out of School for Holidays Over Next 12 Months.